 [Did U Hear] won the choreography competition 10 sentidos (Spain) in 2016.

-She´s been participated Artist in Residency _ Moving Space Project (Chuncheon) in 2008/2009, Artist at Resort (Vienna) in 2010, EN-Knap/Spanski Borci Cultural Centre (Ljubljana), Fabrik (Potsdam), International Choreographer’s Residency (Gothenburg) in 2012, Print Arts on Stage (Vilnius), Im_flieger Residency (Vienna) in 2013, Creative Residency (Fuerth), Platform InQ (Incheon) in 2014, Caos Residency (Turin) and Seoul Dance Center (Seoul) in 2016, Interdisciplinary Inqubator (Zdar), Frankfurt LAB (Frankfurt) and Choreographic Center (Heidelberg) in 2018.
+She´s been participated Artist in Residency _ Moving Space Project (Chuncheon) in 2008/2009, Artist at Resort (Vienna) in 2010, EN-Knap/Spanski Borci Cultural Centre (Ljubljana), Fabrik (Potsdam), International Choreographer’s Residency (Gothenburg) in 2012, Print Arts on Stage (Vilnius), Im_flieger Residency (Vienna) in 2013, Creative Residency (Fuerth), Platform InQ (Incheon) in 2014, Caos Residency (Turin), Seoul Dance Center (Seoul) in 2016, Interdisciplinary Inqubator (Zdar), Frankfurt LAB (Frankfurt) and Choreographic Center (Heidelberg) in 2018.

-Since 2009, her works has been internationally presented in Germany, Austria, Belgium, Portugal, Japan, Slovenia, Czech Republic, Ireland, Bulgaria, Italy, Russia, Croatia, The Netherlands, Spain and Armenia.
+Since 2009, her works has been internationally presented in Germany, Austria, Belgium, Portugal, Japan, Slovenia, Czech Republic, Ireland, Bulgaria, Italy, Russia, Croatia, The Netherlands, Spain, France, Switzerland, Greece, Norway and Armenia.